This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 Depressed Skull Fracture Treatment

 A depressed skull fracture is typically more serious than a linear fracture.
 This occurs when the skull is sunken into the brain.
-This has a more significant potential to cause bleeding, put pressure on the brain, injure the brain or cause lasting brain damage.[3]
+This has a more significant potential to cause bleeding, put pressure on the brain and cause a brain injury, or lead to a cerebrospinal fluid leak.[3]

 For a more serious depressed fracture, surgery may be a treatment option.
 This may be especially necessary if the fracture is open and if the depressed part of the skull is five millimeters or deeper.
 If the fracture occurs over a sinus, it may damage it, requiring more extensive surgery.